ahamburger/knit-gen-ai/README.md

 ### Motivation

-My goal was to create a simple "Hello, World" project to get a sense of how to implement prompt engineering with the OpenAI APIs.
+My goal was to create a simple "Hello, World" project with the OpenAI APIs.

+Via the UI, you can toggle between using `gpt-3.5-turbo-0125` (labeled "gpt-3.5-turbo-0125, prompt only" in the UI), `gpt-4` (labeled "gpt-4, prompt only" in the UI), or `gpt-3.5-0125` where the prompt makes use of the OpenAI [function calling feature](https://platform.openai.com/docs/guides/function-calling?lang=node.js) (labeled "gpt-3.5-turbo-0125, prompt + function" in the UI).
+Read more about my learnings in [tradeoffs.md](./tradeoffs.md)